pfouilloux/github-pages-with-jekyll/_posts/2023-05-11-tdd-in-practice-part2.md

 And a mental model of operations:
 - `read` to load an image in and decode them into image object
 - `write` to create the thumbnail file and encode the thumbnail image into it
-- `crop` to extract the a small square from the original image to use as thumbnail
+- `crop` to extract a square from the original image to use as thumbnail
 - `resize` to resize the cropped image into a thumbnail

 For the rest of the series we'll focus on the `crop` operation because it's the one that has the most going on.
 The others are trivial to implement and I'll